-The device installs to a PCI-E 3.0 x4 slot which provides all the power it needs for the single USB port.
+The device installs in a 4x PCIe 3 slot, which provides all the power it needs for the single USB port.
 USB expansion cards with a larger number of ports typically need additional power so it will be interesting to see if and how this technology scales up in the future.
-It is worth bearing in mind that, as good as USB 3.2 Gen 2×2 is, external devices like SSDs that use it are backwards compatible with USB 3.0 PC ports and the increase in speed, even from this apparent mismatch, is considerable.
+It is worth bearing in mind that, as good as USB 3.2 Gen 2×2 is, external devices like SSDs that use it are backward compatible with USB 3 PC ports and the increase in speed, even from this apparent mismatch, is considerable.

 No official pricing has been confirmed as the initial run released was only a hundred units and already snapped up, but Gigabyte has confirmed there will be more.